socrata/socrata-py/README.md

 # Make an `update` revision to that view
 (ok, rev) = view.revisions.update()
+# Alternatively if we wanted to replace the view, we would do `view.revisions.replace()`
 assert ok

 # rev is a Revision object, we can print it